ktor-doc-jp/ktor-doc-jp/clients/http-client/features/json-feature.md

 ## Serializers

-The `JsonFeature` has a default serializer based on a ServiceLoader on JVM, and a serializer based on [kotlinx.serialization](/kotlinx/serialization.html) for Native.
+The `JsonFeature` has a default serializer (implicitly obtained or by calling `defaultSerializer()`) based on a ServiceLoader on JVM (supporting Gson or Jackson depending on the artifact included), and a serializer based on [kotlinx.serialization](/kotlinx/serialization.html) for Native as well as for JavaScript.

 You can also get the default serializer by calling `io.ktor.client.features.json.defaultSerializer()`